j4321/tkFontChooser/README.rst

     askfont(master=None, text="Abcd", title="Font Chooser", **font_args)

-Open the font chooser and return a dictionary of the font properties:
+Open the font chooser and return a dictionary of the font properties.
+This dictionary is similar to the one returned by the ``actual`` method of a tkinter ``Font`` object.

 ::